-RPM creates log files and performs several different directory and file operations.
+The tealeaf-pca RPM creates log files and performs several different directory and file operations.

-You can install Passive Capture into a directory other than the default of /usr/local/ctccap
+You can install Passive Capture into a directory other than the default of /usr/local/ctccap.

 Log files

-The package creates the log file directory, which is /var/log/tealeaf
+The package creates the log file directory, which is /var/log/tealeaf by default, if it does not exist.

-.
-This behavior is intended to avoid surprising the user by leaving old log files in the old directory (/usr/local/ctccap/logs
+When you upgrade from an old installation that contains a nonempty /usr/local/ctccap/logs directory, the package uses the existing /usr/local/ctccap/logs directory instead of /var/log/tealeaf.
+This behavior is intended to avoid surprising the user by leaving old log files in the old directory (/usr/local/ctccap/logs) and writing new log files to the new default (/var/log/tealeaf).

-is independent of the installation prefix that is chosen for installation for upgrade.
-So if you install Passive Capture into /opt/tealeaf
+This check for /usr/local/ctccap/logs is independent of the installation prefix that is chosen for installation for upgrade.
+So if you install Passive Capture into /opt/tealeaf, the package still looks for a nonempty directory /usr/local/ctccap/logs.

 File creation

-.
-The package creates them automatically as a convenience for installations that do not provide their own SSL certificates:
+/usr/local/ctccap/etc. The package creates them automatically as a convenience for installations that do not provide their own SSL certificates:

 /usr/local/ctccap/etc/tealeaf-pca.crt